Dragosh-C/HomeControl-Box/README.md

 # 🏠 HomeControl Box – Smart Home Automation System

-**HomeControl Box** is a modular, extensible smart home system designed for intelligent monitoring and control of a house using a mobile application and a set of interconnected IoT devices.
+**HomeControl Box** is a modular, extensible smart home system designed for monitoring and control of a house using a mobile application and a set of interconnected IoT devices.
 Developed with a focus on personalization, automation, and real-time responsiveness, the system integrates sensors, actuators, cameras, and smart locks through a centralized hub and a Kotlin-based Android app.

 ---